-The Southern Tier Symphony is entering into its 16th season!
+The Southern Tier Symphony is entering its 18th season!

 The group’s pre-history began two years before its first season in 2003-04, when John Whitney moved back to his native New York from Central Florida University, where he had taught for nearly two decades.
 In his first year as a music instructor at Olean High School, Whitney was asked to conduct a Christmas concert put on by an established performing arts group in Wellsville.
 In the months following that concert, he was contacted by several of the players in the group about the possibility of forming an area orchestra.